How to Make Money Investing in the Stock Market

 By Dale Gillham |

-The majority of those who are successful investing in the stock market will tell you that you need a plan and a good mentor if you want to be consistently profitable.
-And there is good reason for this because both will ensure you stay on track to achieve your financial goals.
+The majority of those who are successful in investing in the stock market will tell you that you need a plan and a good mentor if you want to be consistently profitable.
+There is good reason for this because both will ensure you stay on track to achieve your financial goals.

-While most of us want the ability to successfully manage our own investments, so we can have the lifestyle we desire, the unfortunate reality is that many never quite seem to achieve this.
-Usually this is because many treat investing in the stock market like punting at the races.
+While most of us want the ability to successfully manage our investments, so we can have the lifestyle we desire, the unfortunate reality is that many never quite seem to achieve this.
+Usually, this is because many treat investing in the stock market like punting at the races.

 A reality check on investing in the stock market

 It is common for those investing in the stock market to haphazardly buy and sell stocks in the hope of profiting.
 Many also venture into highly leveraged markets after attending a few weekend workshops.
-In fact, so many are attracted to the supposedly high returns you can make in these markets, they forget or ignore the inherent risks, which one of our clients experienced before she completed on of our trading courses.
+So many are attracted to the supposedly high returns you can make in these markets, that they forget or ignore the inherent risks, which one of our clients experienced before she completed one of our trading courses.

 Getting the right education is the first step to achieving your financial goals much sooner than you otherwise would.
-Because while the rewards in the stock market can be high, with some of our traders earning thousands of dollars a week while others are making tens of thousands a month, in a high stakes game, the losses can be equally big without the right knowledge.
+While the rewards in the stock market can be high, with some of our traders earning thousands of dollars a week while others are making tens of thousands a month, in a high-stakes game, the losses can be equally big without the right knowledge.